Danskydan/Hilltop/README.md

 Hilltop is a text-based, general-purpose programming language.
 Hilltop provides a programming paradigm that borrows concepts from spreadsheet programming and stresses code organization, readability, and simplicity.

 A Hilltop application is programmed by providing a text-based description of cells and their attributes.
-Cell attribute values may be expressed as literal values or as one or more instructions.
+Cell attribute values are expressed as literal values or as one or more instructions.
 As with spreadsheet formulas, cell attribute instructions are automatically reevaluated when their dependencies receive values.

 A Hilltop application is programmed using a Hilltop-compatible editor.